racodond/sonar-css-plugin/README.md

 It computes the complexity/rule, meaning the average number of selectors per rule.

 It gives a measurement on how specific the selectors are.

-As the computation of complexity in the CSS plugin is still in its early stage, it can be turned off if necessary at global and project levels.